Skip to main content

 /**

-* Please use the server authentication ID provided through the desc parameter
+* Use the server authentication ID passed in the desc parameter to re-verify the user on the game server.

 *

-* desc: Server authentication ID
+* desc : Server authentication ID

 */